lordyersinia/MeadMates/Projects/Feather's Traditional Mead.md

 pH closer to 4

 racking cleared up the mead very well.
 I dont think i want to make it any sweeter, but I want a little more volume since i lost some during racking.
 I will monitor any further precipitation and will bottle into wine bottles within the next week.

+## Day 17
+No precipitation

+## Day 18
+Small ring on bottom of carboy.
+Not covering the bottom.